cremfert/cordova-plugin-jitsi-meet/README.md

 # cordova-plugin-jitsi-meet
-Cordova plugin for Jitsi Meet React Native SDK.
+Cordova plugin for Jitsi Meet SDK.
 Works with both iOS and Android, and fixes the 64-bit binary dependency issue with Android found in previous versions of this plugin.

+Current used version of Jitsi Meet SDK: **3.5.0**

+**NOTICE: It currently only supports running on devices, not simulators.**

 # Summary
 This is based on the repo by findmate, but I updated the JitsiMeet SDK and WebRTC framework to the latest version, to get all features working in a Cordova app.